hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `replica_configuration` - (Optional) The configuration for replication.
 The
     configuration is detailed below.

-* `root_password` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Initial root password.
+* `root_password` - (Optional) Initial root password.
 Required for MS SQL Server, ignored by MySQL and PostgreSQL.

 * `encryption_key_name` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
     The full path to the encryption key used for the CMEK disk encryption.
 Setting